bbulkow/FastLED-idf/README.md

 ## SamGuyer's fork

-According to a reddit post, someone named Sam Guyer fixed the issues with FastLED by using some async mechanisms.
-This is still an arduino port, but maybe it's best to port this over next.
+According to a reddit post, someone named Sam Guyer fixed the issues with FastLED.
+There are a number of fundamental problems that Sam has been gnawing on, notably the access to flash that happens when you 'read files'.

+However, Sam found the truely important thing: that the built-in interrupt handler wasn't working, because the use of templates obscured the IRAM_ATTR attribute.
+Which means the "fast interrupt routing" to shovel bits into RMT was running out of executable flash, not out of RAM, so of course it wouldn't keep up.

 https://github.com/samguyer/FastLED